andytudhope/living-blue-book/source/responsibility/al_matin.md

 **II**

-I turned to the trinity in turn and told them the name, only to see them shake their heads and laugh.
+I turned to the trinity
+and told them the name,
+only to see them shake their heads and laugh.